-Unusual Fire and Explosion Hazards: Depending on moisture content and more importantly, particle diameter and airborne concentration, TimberStrand® LSL dust in a contained area may explode in the presence of an ignition source.
-Product dust may similarly deflagrate (combustion without detonation like an explosion) if ignited in an open or loosely contained area.
+Unusual Fire and Explosion Hazards: Depending on moisture content and more importantly, particle diameter and airborne concentration, wood dust may explode in the presence of an ignition source.
+Wood dust may similarly deflagrate (combustion without detonation like an explosion) if ignited in an open or loosely contained area.
 An airborne concentration of 40 grams (40,000 mg) of dust per cubic meter of air is often used as the LEL for wood dusts.
-Reference NFPA Standards 654, 664 and the NFPA Fire Protection Handbook for guidance.
+Reference NFPA Standards 654 and 664 and the NFPA Fire Protection Handbook for guidance.
 Ventilation systems should be kept clean and precautions should be taken to prevent sparks or other ignition sources.